 - FHA is not a lender

-What is the minimum credit scores and down payment requirement on FHA Loans?
+What are the minimum credit scores and down payment requirements on FHA Loans?

 - To qualify for a 3.5% down payment FHA Loans, borrowers need a 580 FICO middle credit score